anb94/anb94/README.md

 🧬 I am Senior RA at Hong Kong Genome Institute. \
 🔭 My previous work focussed on network-based computational drug repositioning. \
-📫 How to reach me:Message on [threads](https://www.threads.com/@a.n.bennett)
+📫 How to reach me: Message on [threads](https://www.threads.com/@a.n.bennett)

 My [Canary repo](https://github.com/anb94/Canary) contains a singularity based tool that was published in BMC Bioinformatics.
 Canary is a tool which allows for the semi-automated conversion of MaCH files to PLINK files for GWAS analysis.

-I am currently working on improvements to a basic [RNA-Seq tutorial](https://github.com/anb94/bioc-rnaseq-workflow) for new students to follow on the lab server with minimal set up.

 <!--
 **anb94/anb94** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+I am currently working on improvements to a basic [RNA-Seq tutorial](https://github.com/anb94/bioc-rnaseq-workflow) for new students to follow on the lab server with minimal set up.
 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...